linaKriebel/LiviClient/README.md

 # LiviClient

-This project is the client application of the Livi game.
+This project is the client application of the multiplayer game Livi.

 ![Alt text](src/images/Livi.png)